schote/nexus-console/README.md

 # Spectrum-Pulseq MRI Console

+This project aims to implement a console for magnetic resonance imaging (MRI) acquisitions.
+The central hardware components are two spectrum cards from Spectrum Instrumentation.
+They serve as arbitrary waveform generators (AWG) and analog to digital converter (digitizer).
+This application controls AWG and digitizer cards to perform MRI scans from a sequence description with the open-source pulseq framework.
+The console application is formerly designed for low-field applications, but might be extendable also for higher field strength.

 ## Installation

 It is recommended to install the package within a virtual environment.
 There are many options to create and manage virtual environments.
 Examples are [virtualenv](https://mothergeo-py.readthedocs.io/en/latest/development/how-to/venv-win.html), [venv](https://docs.python.org/3/library/venv.html), [conda](https://docs.conda.io/projects/conda/en/stable/) or [miniconda](https://docs.conda.io/en/latest/miniconda.html).